datacarpentry/image-processing/episodes/02-image-basics.md

 must be downloaded to your system before you use them, you may wish to use a compressed image format to speed up file transfer time.

+## PNG

+PNG images are well suited for storing diagrams.
+It uses a lossless compression and is hence often used in web applications for non-photographic images.
+The format is able to store RGB, RGBA, plain luminance data, as well as images with a palette.
+Image data is stored row-wise and then, per row, a simple filter, like taking the difference of adjacent pixels, can be applied to increase the compressability of the data.
+The filtered data is then compressed in the next step and written out to the disk.

 ## TIFF

 TIFF images are popular with publishers, graphics designers, and photographers.